Doctor of Philosophy in Biblical Studies

 RD 9323 Dissertation IV – Student chosen topic

-Prospective students who wish to enroll in the Doctor of Philosophy program must meet the following admission requirements:
+Prospective students who wish to enroll in the PhD in Biblical Studies program must meet the following admission requirements:

-- Official transcripts from all schools previously attended.
+- Submit official transcripts from all post-secondary schools previously attended;

-- Submit a statement of approximately 1500 words specifying personal goals and stating ways in which the Ph.D. from the Kearley Graduate School of Theology will contribute to those goals.
+- Submit a statement of approximately 1500 words specifying personal goals and stating ways in which the PhD in Biblical Studies from the Kearley Graduate School of Theology will contribute to those goals.

 - Participate in an interview with the dean, director of graduate studies, and graduate committee.